sanjeyac/gokickstart/README.md

 `controllers.go` will be the bridge between routing and business logic and middleware

+## Static assets

+static assets will be exposed on /static route, this is a good place for stylesheets, javascripts, images and so on.

 ## Application properties

 Like most application, having configurations and constants in a file make them easier to manage, this is a de-facto standard in Spring-Boot with application.yaml, so